Check Your Lua

 Traditional learning resources usually fail software teams in one of two ways:

-This guide approaches programming where you learn by doing.
+This guide approaches programming where you mimick the actual daily workflow of a software engineer.

 You will:

-Lua code can become terse with its metatable approach and the limited amount of data types.
-By writing tests first, you ensure your code is correct.
+Lua code can easily become hard to reason about, especially with its prototypes via the metatable approach and the inherent lack of typed data.
+By writing tests first, you eliminate the guesswork and ensure your code is correct, readable, and resilient.

-This guide is developed for free by Nick Stambaugh and published by Luniv Technology, an independent software engineering studio.
+This guide is developed for free by me, Nick Stambaugh.
+It is published by Luniv Technology, an independent software engineering studio.

 If you find this resource valuable, consider contributing to the project: